-The provider’s contracts with content owners, including the major movie studios and television networks, all require separate licensing agreements for each country Netflix is available in.
+The provider’s contracts with content owners, including the major movie studios and television networks, all require separate licensing agreements for each country Netflix is available.
 This means that your favorite movie or television show might not be available everywhere.

-Netflix has gotten so good at detecting and blocking VPN servers that many VPN services have simply given up on unblocking the streaming service altogether.
-Plus, many of the VPNs that still claim to offer access are slow to respond when their servers are blocked.
+Netflix has gotten so good at detecting and blacklisting VPN servers that many VPN services have simply given up on providing access to the streaming service altogether.
+Plus, many of the VPNs that still claim to offer access are slow to respond when their servers no longer provide Netflix access.

-Luckily for all of us, ExpressVPN is still willing to fight the good fight when it comes to Netflix access.
+Luckily for all of us, NordVPN is still willing to fight the good fight when it comes to Netflix access.

 The Best Alternative When Hola Fails